9bibi/productivityApp/README.md

     - NewsAPI (for productivity-related articles)
     - Pexels API (for image searches)
     - Toggl API (for Pomodoro timer integration)
+    - Gutendex API (for book search)
+    - FreeSound API (for ambient sounds)
+    - Google Translate API (for translations)

 ## Setup and Installation